dougblack/nextbus/README.md

 **Random Notes for Documentation**

 - Since Heroku puts dynos to sleep when they become inactive and waking them up is a 10 second process, on the main page load a wake up request is made to the server.
+- Prefer factory methods for creating intents.
+- Do not include "android-support-v4.jar" since it is included with the ViewPagerIndicator library.
 - Routes, directions, and stops have titles and tags.
 Titles are displayed to the user because they are the full names.
 Tags are used for API calls since they are smaller.
 Example shown at the end of this list.
-- Do not include "android-support-v4.jar" since it is included with the ViewPagerIndicator library.
+Except Route titles are not used because they are too long to display properly.
+In that case, use the capitalize method to convert the tag into an appropriate format for display.
+- There are inconsistencies in stop tags for different routes.
+For example, Red and Blue both haave a stop at Fitten but for the tags are "fitten" and "fitten_a" for Red and Blue routes, respectively.
+There are other stops with similar pattern, like for northave and northave_a, and Student Center is sometimes referred to as studcentr and centrstud.
+This might be a limitation of the NextBus API, but it's an inconvenience for us.
+- A route may use one stop in multiple directions.
+For example, the Midnight Rambler (Night), stops at the Transit Hub twice for its two directions (To Clough Commons and To Fitten).
+So the user should be able to select the direction and route.

 Sample Route/Direction/Stop tag/titles: